-If you should suddenly find yourself without a place to stay in Toronto, call the Travellers' Aid Society of Toronto (tel.
-416/366-7788; www.travellersaid.ca).
-The organization will find you last-minute accommodations, and they can also assist in crisis situations.
-They maintain booths at the airport, as well as Union Station.
+If you should suddenly find yourself without a place to stay in Toronto, call the Travellers' Aid Society of Toronto (www.travellersaid.ca; tel.
+416/366-7788).
+The organization can help you book last-minute accommodations, and can also assist in crisis situations.
+Travellers' Aid maintains a booth at Union Station.

 Bed & Breakfasts in Toronto

 A B&B can be an excellent alternative to standard hotel accommodations.
-Toronto Bed & Breakfast Reservation Service (tel.
-877/922-6522; www.torontobandb.com) has a short but wide-ranging list of accommodations in the city.
-The organization will make your reservation and send you a confirmation.
-The Downtown Toronto Association of Bed and Breakfast Guest Houses (tel.
-416/410-3938; www.bnbinfo.com) has listings for most of metro Toronto, not just downtown.
-Bed and Breakfast Canada (tel.
-800/239-1141 or 905/524-5855; www.bbcanada.com) has a very long list of independent B&B operators.
+The Downtown Toronto Association of Bed and Breakfast Guest Houses (www.bnbinfo.com; tel 647/654-2959) has listings for most of metro Toronto, not just downtown.

-From September to early May, the dorms at the University of Toronto and at Ryerson Polytechnic University are full of students.
+From September to early May, the dorms at the University of Toronto and at Ryerson University are full of students.
 But in summer, many of these rooms are rented out to budget-minded travelers.
-If you don’t mind your in-room amenities on the Spartan side, you can save a lot of money this way -- and get a great downtown or midtown location, too.
+If you don’t mind your in-room amenities on the spartan side, you can save a lot of money this way—and get a great downtown location, too.